 Overall, AppsBuilder is powerful as it supports a wide range of publishing platforms, has plenty of no-coding design tools; the ability to code as needed.
 AppsBuilder does have various ad serving platforms to choose from.

 Additionally, it allows developers to sell the app (requires pro plan).
 AppsBuilder has a strong arsenal of social media and community building tools.
 Additionally, users can chat among themselves, as well as add and share audio, pictures, and video.
 Also, all the major multimedia bases are covered by AppsBuilder – audio, photos, and videos.
 While AppsBuilder doesn’t have as many integration options as some other reviewed solutions, it does offer integrations with the most popular multimedia platforms (YouTube & Flickr).
 SoundCloud and the capability for radio & podcast streaming is another plus.

 Where it fell short is the lack of integration with popular e-commerce shopping carts and lack of an internal e-commerce solution.
 Of course, like most other solutions, it is possible to point a web-view to any online web store.

-All points considered, AppsBuilder is a great tool for entry-level Android developers and can provide a solid initial foundation to people dreaming of making the next big app.
+All points considered, AppsBuilder is a great tool for entry-level Android developers and can provide a solid initial foundation to people dreaming of making the next big app for themselves.